D'Arcy Carden: Career

-In 2016, Carden began starring as Janet, a live virtual assistant, in the NBC comedy series The Good Place, which also stars Kristen Bell and Ted Danson.
+In 2016, Carden began starring as live virtual assistant Janet in the NBC comedy series The Good Place, which also stars Kristen Bell and Ted Danson.
 For her performance in the series, she received critical acclaim and earned nominations for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series and the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.

 Since 2018, Carden has had a recurring role as Natalie Greer in the HBO dark comedy-crime series Barry, starring Hader.
 Along with her fellow cast members, she was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2018 and 2019.

 In 2019, she appeared in the dark comedy film Greener Grass, the romantic comedy film Let It Snow, and the drama film Bombshell.
 She also appeared in the Netflix comedy series Bonding and the Adult Swim animated comedy series Robot Chicken.

 In 2020, Carden had a recurring role on the Quibi mystery-comedy series Mapleworth Murders.

+Carden made her Broadway debut on April 20, 2023, as Alicia in The Thanksgiving Play, written by Larissa FastHorse and directed by Rachel Chavkin.

+In 2024, SmartLess Media debuted WikiHole, a podcast fronted by Carden and featuring "a panel of comedians who fall down a Wikipedia rabbit hole of bizarre and intriguing connections."
+Carden was also announced in a lead cast member in the comedy series Sunny Nights.

 Personal life

-Carden met producer Jason Grant Carden on a trip to Disneyland with mutual friends.
-They married on July 31, 2010.
-In 2013, the couple moved from New York City to Los Angeles.
+Carden met producer Jason Carden on a trip to Disneyland with mutual friends, and they were married on July 31, 2010.
+In 2013, they moved from New York City to Los Angeles.

-Carden used to be a full-time nanny for Bill Hader and Maggie Carey.
-She still maintains a close relationship with their three daughters.
+Before finding success in the entertainment industry, Carden worked as a full-time nanny for her future Barry co-star Bill Hader and his then-wife Maggie Carey; she maintains a close relationship with their three daughters.